Alien of extraordinary ability: Advantages

 The EB-1A, unlike its non-immigrant counterpart, provides a pathway to citizenship.
 Unlike most employment based pathways to citizenship, if someone can qualify as an EB-1A alien of extraordinary ability, that person can self sponsor without the need for their employer to sponsor them.
 A green card can be granted on the basis of an EB-1A (but not an O-1) approval.
 Once the green card is granted, the standard waiting period of five years--which applies to immigrants in many categories--is generally required before applying for citizenship.
-However, by act of Congress, the waiting period was shortened to three years specifically for aliens of extraordinary ability who began the process before July 2002.
-This allowed ice dancer Tanith Belbin to become a US citizen in time to compete in the 2006 Winter Olympics.

 Appeals process

 Although the EB-1A application is an administrative process, a denial can be appealed through the US federal court system.
 Another ice dancer, Christina Carreira, applied for EB-1A but was denied.
 She appealed that denial through the US federal court system.
 Carreira argued in the appeal that the criteria used in her case were unreasonable because they were so restrictive that, were they to be applied generally, they would allow no athletes at all to qualify as aliens of extraordinary ability.
-Carreira hopes to compete for the US in the 2022 Winter Olympics.
+After winning her US green card, Carreira competed for the US and won a bronze medal at the 2022 Four Continents Figure Skating Championships.